Algorithms for Fairness in Sequential Decision Making: Reinforcement Learning

-We propose an approach to fairness when the transitions $P$ are unknown.
+We discuss extensions to the setting where the MDP is initially unknown, and the goal is to ensure fairness while learning these quantities.
+We propose an approach to fairness when the transitions $P$ are unknown but the initial state distribution $D$ is known; reducing to the case of unknown $D$ is standard (i.e., add a deterministic initial state $s_0$ and transition to an initial state according to $D$).
 Our goal is to ensure that with high probability, fairness holds for all time including during learning.
 We consider the episodic case where the system is reset after a fixed number of steps $T$, and take $\gamma=1$.
 That is, a finite sequence of interactions is performed repeatedly---e.g., each new loan applicant is a new episode.
 We assume there are a fixed total number of episodes $N$, and the goal is to perform well on average; the doubling trick can be used to generalize to unknown or unbounded $N$ (see p.
 99 of \cite{lattimore2018bandit}).